ls-cwi/xheinz/README.md

 Software description
 ====================

-**xHeinz** is a software solver for our mathematical model for finding *active subnetwork modules* that are conserved between two species.
+**xHeinz** is a software solver that searches for *active subnetwork modules* that are conserved between two species.
 It uses a branch-and-cut algorithm that finds provably optimal or near-optimal solutions.

 *Active subnetwork modules* are sets of genes, one for each species, which: